Puppy Leaks

 Dogs Motivate Owners to Exercise

 This probably won’t come as a surprise to those of us with energetic dogs, but a new study found that dogs motivate their owners to exercise.
-For me I know it’s true; my dog is the best motivator in the world.
-How can you say no to eyes like that?
+For me I know it’s true; my dog is the best motivation in the world when it comes to keeping active.

 Dogs Motivate Owners to Exercise

-This might seem obvious to many of us already – especially those of us with high drive dogs but in a recent study researchers have found that dogs really do motivate their owners to get moving.
+This might seem obvious to many of us already – especially those of us with high drive dogs, but a recent study found that dogs really do motivate their owners to get moving.

-The researchers have already found that people walked more when it came to their pets benefit.
-In the first part of this study they sent out emails to participants telling them about why walking is good for your dog and how as owners we could increase the walk duration to reap even more benefits.
+Researchers have already found that people walked more when it came to their pets benefit.
+To conduct their initial research, scientists sent out emails to participants telling them about why walking is good for your dog and how as owners we could increase the walk duration to reap even more benefits.
 During this initial phase they found just sending out those emails alone upped the owners walking habits from 10 minutes a week to 80.
 A total of 50 adults participated in this study.

 The second part is underway.
 Purdue researchers are looking for owners who don’t regularly walk their dog.
-The study aims to find out about the benefits of walking and long term health benefits.
-They want to see the correlation between dog ownership and motivation.
+The study aims to find out about the benefits of walking and long term health benefits, trying to find a direct correlation between dog ownership and motivation.
 The people who participate will have follow up health screenings at 3 month intervals throughout the year.

 Recommended Reading: